THE OLD GREY WHISTLE TEST / WHISTLE TEST

 Whistle Test had by the mid to late seventies become a familiar part of the BBC2 schedule with roughly forty shows per series running from autumn to late spring each year in addition to the now legendary Pick Of The Year shows around New Years’ Eve.
 It was also important that the show was broadcast late at night, the post TOTP viewer bedtime slot showed that you were a proper grown up and didn't need your parents’ permission to stay up on a school night.

-Another Radio One Disc Jockey Paul Gambacinni joined briefly in the early eighties before being replaced by Smash Hits’ editor David Hepworth who brought the levity of the new wave of rock journalism with him.
-In 1981 an audience was brought into the show in order to give it a more concert atmosphere, but the idea was dropped by the next series while a new archive, spot Memorex Lane, was also introduced.
+Another Radio One Disc Jockey Paul Gambaccini joined briefly in the early eighties, later joined by Smash Hits’ editor David Hepworth who brought the levity of the new wave of rock journalism with him.
+In 1981 a move to the Riverside Studios in Hammersmith meant that an audience, albeit seated, could be brought into the show in order to give it a more concert atmosphere.
+Realising that their history was a part of the show's appeal a new archive, spot Memorex Lane, was also introduced.

-Nightingale was the next to leave in October 1982, replaced by Hepworth’s journalist colleague Mark Hepworth.
+Nightingale was the next to leave and by October 1982 to be replaced by Hepworth’s journalist colleague Mark Ellen.
 The show now had serious competition from the new Channel Four series The Tube and the show had to be pepped up.
-The silent movie clips had been elbowed out in the late seventies to make room for more promo clips from the emergent video boom in Britain.
+The silent movie clips had been elbowed out to make room for more official record company promo clips from the emergent video boom in Britain.

 In January 1984 the series was given the biggest overhaul of all.
 Gone were the original

-opening graphic credits, and with it a new name, Whistle Test, while the archive
+opening graphic credits, and with it a truncated name, Whistle Test, while the archive

 Due to scheduling inconsistencies over the years the show had been shown on nearly